redux-observable/redux-observable/docs/basics/SettingUpTheMiddleware.md

 const epicMiddleware = createEpicMiddleware(rootEpic);
 ```

-When you put that together with your existing Store configuration, it will look something like this:
+Integrate the code above with your existing Store configuration so that it looks like this:

 ### redux/configureStore.js